kwall925/Portfolio/readme.txt

   -find cool sans serif font for billboard text
   -sell yourself.
 The point of this
     site is to get a job, not to make it pretty
+  -post on design forums when finished.
+    receive some "performance feedback"

 Writings
   under maintenance